KaiserWilhelm23/PyPad/README.md

 ```
 After downloading open the PyPAD-Installer folder.
 Click on the app PyPAD It should run

-I recomend that coppy the "PyPAD"and past it to your Desktop
+I recomend that you copy the "PyPAD"and past it to your Desktop